StrongMonkey/dolly/docs/build.md

 # Build

-Riofile can be defined to build images from source and dockerfile.
+Dollyfile can be defined to build images from source and dockerfile.
 It defines a simple build syntax that is similar to [docker-compose](https://docs.docker.com/compose/compose-file/#build) and call docker build directly on the host.

 Go to the example folder.
 ```bash